DreaserousProductions/club-management/README.md

 ### Back-End
 - **Laravel with MySQL**
   The back end is built using Laravel, providing full CRUD support for member operations.
-  - **Member operations**: Handles adding, updating, deleting, and viewing members.
+  - **Member operations**: Handles viewing clubs, joining clubs, viewing announcements, logging in, and registering.
-  - **Club operations**: Allows admins to manage clubs.
+  - **Club operations**: Allows admins to manage clubs and members. ❌ (Under Development)

   The system uses Laravel's ORM for interacting with the MySQL database.